 A 30-year-old member asked:

-do symptoms like cavernous sinus aneurysm go away quickly?
+Do symptoms like cavernous sinus aneurysm go away quickly?

 1 doctor answer • 8 doctors weighed in

-15 years experience Neurosurgery
+Neurosurgery 17 years experience

 Not usually: Aneurysms of the cavernous sinus may cause symptoms from compression of the nerves which control eye movement, or compression of the nerves which supply sensation of the face.
 Once these symptoms occur, they are unlikely to go away without treatment of the aneurysm.
 These aneurysms are unlikely to resolve on their own.
 If it is causing symptoms, it probably should be treated.

 Last updated Nov 27, 2017

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.

 Content on HealthTap (including answers) should not be used for medical advice, diagnosis, or treatment, and interactions on HealthTap do not create a doctor-patient relationship.
 Never disregard or delay professional medical advice in person because of anything on HealthTap.
 Call your doctor or 911 if you think you may have a medical emergency.